melvyg/Personalized-Movie-Recommendation-Sytem/README.md

 * Tags are user-generated metadata about movies.
 Each tag is typically a single word or short phrase.
 The meaning, value, and purpose of a particular tag is determined by each user.
 * Ratings are made on a 5-star scale, with half-star increments (0.5 stars - 5.0 stars).
 - Genres are pipe separated
-- Our links dataframe contains external information to IMDB and MovieDB information, but since we are focused on building a collaborative filter for the time bring, we do not require this information
+- Our links dataframe contains external information to IMDB and MovieDB information, but since we are focused on building a collaborative filter for the time bring, we do not require this information at the moment.

 **Collaborative Filter Model Exploration and Iteration**